All Episodes

 Let me tell you something.

-Um and if if somebody tells you, hey, this is showing some promise, some hope, and you want to give it a try, it's your life in your body.
+And if somebody tells you, hey, this is showing some promise, some hope, and you want to give it a try, it's your life and your body.

 That's why I like that the president thinks differently.

-I don't think they're gonna be viewed as so controversial moving forward if there's any sign that we could have a possible pandemic.
+I don't think they're going to be viewed as so controversial moving forward if there's any sign that we could have a possible pandemic.

-I mean, Abbott is gonna produce so many of these five minute test result things, it's gonna be amazing.
+I also think the, you know, the partnerships with businesses, I mean, Abbott is going to produce so many of these five-minute test result things, it's going to be amazing.

-We can't keep this thing shut down and think that somehow we're gonna spend ourselves into prosperity.
+We can't keep this thing shut down and think that somehow we're going to spend ourselves into prosperity.

-And Americans, you know, I the the funny thing is most people want to get back to work.
+And Americans, you know, the funny thing is most people want to get back to work.

 Brian is in Oklahoma.